marthjod/piradio/README.md

 has passed.
 For example, you can set an alarm which will ring after 2 minutes 30 seconds and will start ticking every 10 seconds when 1 minute is left (i.e. after 1 minute 30 seconds).
-If it finds a sound file mapped to the current tick time, it will stop the current Player, play this sound file and resume the Player.
+If it finds a sound file mapped to the current tick time, it will stop the current _Player_, play this sound file and resume the _Player_.

 Preliminaries/Setup/Howto